wp-plugins/cosimo/readme.txt

 Tags: background, backgrounds, images, CSS
 Donate link: http://donate.grobator.de/
 Requires at least: 2.7
-Tested up to: 2.9.2
+Tested up to: 3.0.3
-Stable tag: 0.2
+Stable tag: 0.3

-This plugin change the background image of the BODY-Tag.
+Change the background image of the BODY-Tag.
 A pool of images from Media Library and / or a NextGEN gallery can be used.

 == Description ==
 Cosimo is the acronym for "Change Of Scene Image Many Often".
 Static background images are boring very quickly.
 Cosimo wants to avoid this.